martinmcconnell/fyp-doc/notes.md

 - Ensuring that the dApp is scalable and able to handle a large number of submissions and reviews, as well as a growing user base.

-- Ensuring that the dApp integrates seamlessly with the Ethereum blockchain and decentralized storage solutions like IPFS, so that information is properly stored and accessed on the blockchain.
+- Ensuring that the dApp integrates seamlessly with the Ethereum blockchain and decentralised storage solutions like IPFS, so that information is properly stored and accessed on the blockchain.

 - Ensuring that the dApp follows best practices for smart contract development, such as properly handling errors and exceptions, implementing access controls, and using safe math functions.